Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Related Work

 \section{Related Work}

 Testing AVs in various driving scenarios is critical in ensuring their safety and functionality.
 However, due to the complexity of the AV operating environments, there is theoretically an infinite number of possible driving scenarios.
 Therefore, we need to identify critical scenarios that could violate safety or functional requirements.
-Search-based methods are widely adopted to generate critical scenarios under the guidance of fitness functions~\cite{ben2016testing,abdessalem2018testing,zhong2022neural,10645815,10234383,zhou2023specification}.
-For example, Abdessalem et al.~\cite{abdessalem2018testing} proposed NSGAII-DT to test vision-based control systems by combining NSGA-II~\cite{deb2002fast} and decision tree models.
-Li et al.~\cite{li2020av} proposed AV-Fuzzer, an approach integrating fuzz testing with evolutionary search, to identify critical scenarios that cause safety violations.
+Search-based methods are widely adopted to generate critical scenarios under the guidance of fitness functions~\cite{zhong2022neural,10645815,10234383,zhou2023specification,huai2023scenorita}.
+For example, Li et al.~\cite{li2020av} proposed AV-Fuzzer, an approach integrating fuzz testing with evolutionary search, to identify critical scenarios that cause safety violations.
 Haq et al.~\cite{haq2022efficient} proposed SAMOTA, an efficient AV testing approach that combines multi-objective search with surrogate models.
 SAMOTA employs multi-objective search to generate critical scenarios and improves testing efficiency by simulating the simulator with surrogate models.
 To test AV against traffic laws, Sun et al.~\cite{sun2022lawbreaker} proposed LawBreaker, which adopts a fuzzing algorithm to search for scenarios that can effectively violate traffic laws.
+Moreover, Huai et al.~\cite{huai2023scenorita} proposed scenoRITA, a test generation approach that utilizes an evolutionary algorithm equipped with a novel gene representation and multiple test oracles to automatically generate diverse, fully mutable critical scenarios that effectively reveal ADS violations.
 Though search-based approaches have shown promising performance, they have limited effectiveness in handling tasks requiring runtime sequential interactions with the environment, which are essential when manipulating dynamic objects and ensuring precise control over them.
 Another challenge is that the AV operating environment is dynamically changing and uncertain, while search-based approaches cannot effectively adapt to environmental changes.